Welcome to Always Nourished!

 If you try one of the recipes, I would love to know about it!
 Leave a comment on the recipe post and be sure to share a picture on Instagram using the tags @alwaysnourished.

 A LITTLE MORE ABOUT ME…

-My background is in the geological sciences.
-That’s right – I studied rocks for about 7 years!
 I have a Bachelor of Science degree in Earth Sciences from Carleton University in Ottawa and pursued a Master’s in Geological Sciences from the University of Manitoba in Winnipeg.
-It was in Winnipeg where I realized my passion for food and nutrition and had a change of heart about my career as a geologist.
-I started a healthy food blog, enrolled in the Dietetics program at the U of M before having to relocate to Kitchen-Waterloo for Joshua’s job.
-Now, I just finished my studies to become a Registered Holistic Nutritionist through the distance education program with the Canadian School of Natural Nutrition and loved every minute of learning about nutrition the holistic and natural way!
-I graduated in December 2017 with honours and am looking forward to working one-on-one with clients to achieve their health and nutrition goals starting February 2018.
+It was in Winnipeg where I realized my passion for food and nutrition and had a major change of heart about my career as a geologist.
+I launched a healthy food blog and started the Dietetics program at the U of M before having to relocate back to southern Ontario, where I enrolled with the Canadian School of Natural Nutrition to become a Registered Holistic Nutritionist.

-The content, programs, guides, and information I provide on this website is for educational purposes only. nourished. and/or nourished. the blog and/or Always Nourished does not provide medical advice, diagnosis, treatment or care.
+The content, programs, guides, and information I provide on this website are for educational purposes only. nourished the blog and/or Always Nourished does not provide medical advice, diagnosis, treatment or care.
 If you have a health problem, medical emergency, or a general health question, you should contact a trusted healthcare practitioner for diagnosis and/or treatment.
 Under no circumstances should you attempt self-diagnosis or treatment based on anything you have seen or read on this website.